State of Vermont Poster Template

 Add Alt Text or Mark an Image/Icon as Decorative

-How to Write Alt Text and Image Descriptions for the visually impaired
+Write Alt Text and Image Descriptions for the Visually Impaired

 The poster template includes two preset table styles.
 To insert a new table, follow the steps below.